 What is a Will?

 Words used in legal documents can be confusing.
-It is important to understand the content of your will or living trust.
+It is important to not only understand “what is a will,” but also the content of your will or living trust.
 You may want to review our list of common terms used in wills and trusts in preparation of planning your estate.
 You can also download a booklet on wills published by the California State Bar, click here.

 - Leave specific gifts of items, assets or money to individuals, organizations or institutions, or distribute your estate in percentage shares.